 - Lack of appetite

 The unhealthy symptoms should be dealt with as soon as possible.
+During the brumation period, sick beardies sometimes die.

-What Will Happen After The Hibernation?
+What Will Happen After the Hibernation?

 4. Shedding

+Shedding is a phase reptiles undergo once they outgrow their old skin.
 This helps young beardies grow quickly.

-The whole process can last for 3 to 10 days, during this period their look will change.
+The whole process can last for 3 to 10 days.
+During this period, their look will change.

-How To Help Your Bearded Dragon When They Are Shedding?
+How to Help Your Bearded Dragon When They Are Shedding?

-- Spray water to mist his body
+- Spray water to mist their body.

 Many products can be used to help the shedding of your pet.
 These may be useful if their shedding process finishes incompletely.

-Or you should literally only add raw unpasteurized honey once a day.
+You can also add raw unpasteurized honey once a day.

 5. Laying Eggs